tuo/tuo.github.io/midlife crisis as programmer and AI.md

 It is a intersting expeirence - two human being are playing and sharing and connecting.
 There is an echo back and forth.

 Those drawings by any academic standards or socaliy standards, wouldn't be considered art.
 But I feel it is the art, as for me art is about epxressing oneself honstly and be authetical showing what he sees and feels with his heart.
-Art is not fxied or limted to some labels or titles, or even jobs, it is limitless and it is everywhere in everybody.
+Art is not fxied or limted to some labels or titles or jobs， it is limitless and it is everywhere in everybody.

+## creativtiy

+As I build up those expeirements, one thing starts to emerge and keep hitting on me.
+That's when I do one activity, e.g Active A, and I bump into a wall, sth like writer's block, where you feel you have nothing to say about and feel how to move on.
+You're kinda in a mess and feel no insiprations.

+Instead of forcing it with my will the hard way, to keep banging at the wall, I notice life has just a next thing  for you with smooth transition.
+It is when you got stuck, maybe the sun is good outside, so you go out take a walk; maybe it is raining, weird enough that you want to feel how subtle the rain dropped on your face like what every child would do at the first time;  maybe it is lunch time, you go out to grab some food; maybe your kids just invite you to play and you play; maybe your friend ask you out; maybe you are sitting to long and your body remind you to get some exercise like fishing or play basketball or jogging.
+It always offers something or activities of different parts of life  for you to go next.

+I stash those things about ActivityA, and go fully blankslately into what comes next.
+Later when I came back to ActivittyA,  to my surprise, most of time, I just have some different perspectives or views.
+It wont' actually solve my problem at hand, or guareetend to bring inspirations, but I found it is interesting to play with differents ideas, and usally it brings new dimensions that I never got into before and free to explore.